evilusean/Khan/Algebra/Algebra 2/GM-Algebra2-Notes.md

 4. Take the **square root** of the sum to find the distance, $d$.
 ## Algebra II - Lesson 57 - Adding and Subtracting Radical Expressions - 17November2025 :
 https://www.youtube.com/watch?v=2wrPGtP61fo&t=24h30m20s
+- Add and subtract radical expressions using the distributive property (combine like terms - they will need to be the same *index* and *radicand*)
+- Or you can factor out the square root/radical then do addition/subtraction (multiply everything by the square root of the *radicand* to get rid of it)
+-